MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMApplicationDeploymentSimulation.md

 ```

 ## DESCRIPTION

+> [!IMPORTANT]
+> This cmdlet is deprecated.
+Use [New-CMApplicationDeploymentSimulation](New-CMApplicationDeploymentSimulation.md) instead.

 The **Start-CMApplicationDeploymentSimulation** cmdlet starts an application deployment.
 Use simulated deployment to test an application deployment without installing an application.